flojoy-ai/docs/docs/instruments-database/DAQ boards/Keysight-34980A/Keysight-34980A.md

 </TabItem>
 <TabItem value="QCodes" label="QCodes">

-Here is a Python script that uses Qcodes to connect to a Keysight 34980A DAQ board:
+Here is a Python script that uses Qcodes to connect to a Keysight (Agilent) 34980A DAQ board:

 ```python
 import qcodes as qc